 The Future of 35th Ave NE process reached a critical turning point in this summer of 2015 after the committee requested that the City of Seattle’s Department of Planning and Development (DPD) take a look at the issues.
 In a well-attended meeting on June 24th, a DPD representative presented the zoning changes which would require that new buildings at the commercial “nodes” of 75th and 85th meet the proposed requirements.

 Potential zoning solutions could improve the pedestrian and retail experience along 35th Ave NE, especially at the intersections of NE 75th and 85th Streets.
 Zoning for a pedestrian-friendly retail environment, as sent out in the Future of 35th Project, is intended to make Wedgwood’s future more walkable and shoppable along the business corridor of 35th Ave NE.
 But due to the slowness of City Council in addressing the issue, more commercial buildings are being lost in Wedgwood and without a zoning requirement for storefronts, the new buildings tend to be townhouses.

 One such site is 8038 35th Ave NE in a cluster of offices built by Wedgwood’s original developer, Albert Balch.
-The building has been demolished and will be replaced by a townhouse.
+The building has been demolished and will be replaced by several tall townhouses built all of the way out to the sidewalk.
 This is exactly the scenario which the Future of 35th project was meant to prevent, but due to the lack of response from City Council, the zoning regulations promoted by the Future of 35th Project, still have not been implemented as of the end of 2016.